TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/Toolboxes/README.txt

 1. Extracting raw - and event data from all open ephys formats (.nwb, .dat and .continous)
 2. Open/Read .npy files.

-Spike repository from the cortex lab is used for:
+Spike repository from the cortex lab where used as a template for:

-1. Extraction of SpikeTimes, SpikeAmps and biggest amplitude Waveform (Note: for internal spike thresholding a different biggest amplitude waveform function is used)

 2. Plot Kilosort drift map with amplitude color coding (modified)